Hypergraph polynomials and the Bernardi process: Jaeger trees

 \subsection{All Jaeger trees are outcomes of the Bernardi process}

 In this subsection we prove that each hypertree is realized by unique $V$-cut and $E$-cut Jaeger trees, implying that Jaeger trees are exactly the trees obtained as outcomes of the Bernardi process.

 \begin{thm} Let $\HH=(V,E)$ be a connected hypergraph with a ribbon structure on $\bip\HH$, a base node, and a base edge fixed.
-For each hypertree $\mathbf f\in B_E$ there is exactly one $E$-cut Jaeger tree $T$ such that $\mathbf f=\mathbf f_E(T)$. \end{thm}
+For each hypertree $\mathbf f\in B_V$ there is exactly one $V$-cut Jaeger tree $T$ such that $\mathbf f=\mathbf f_V(T)$. \end{thm}

-\begin{proof} We proved in Proposition \ref{p:B-trees_are_J-trees} that for each hypertree $\mathbf f\in B_E$, the (ht:$E$, cut:$E$) Bernardi process produces an $E$-cut Jaeger tree realizing $\mathbf f$.
+\begin{proof} We proved in Proposition \ref{p:B-trees_are_J-trees} that for each hypertree $\mathbf f\in B_V$, the (ht:$V$, cut:$V$) Bernardi process produces a $V$-cut Jaeger tree realizing $\mathbf f$.
 Hence it is enough to show that for each hypertree, there is at most one suitable Jaeger tree.
-Suppose for a contradiction that for some hypertree $\mathbf f\in B_E$ there are two $E$-cut Jaeger trees $T\neq T'$ such that $\mathbf f=\mathbf f_E(T)=\mathbf f_E(T')$.
+Suppose for a contradiction that for some hypertree $\mathbf f\in B_V$ there are two $V$-cut Jaeger trees $T\neq T'$ such that $\mathbf f=\mathbf f_V(T)=\mathbf f_V(T')$.

-Consider the tours of $T$ and $T'$, and suppose that the two tours first differ when an edge $ve$ is included into $T$ but not included into $T'$.
-As $T$ and $T'$ are $E$-cut Jaeger trees, this means that the current node at this time is $e$.
-Cf.\ Lemma \ref{l:subs_trees_cuts}, which also says (note the roles of the colors changed) that each edge in $T'\cap C^*(T,ve)$ has its violet endpoint in the base component of $T-ve$.
+Consider the (violet) tours of $T$ and $T'$, and suppose that the two tours first differ when an edge $ve$ is included into $T$ but not included into $T'$.
+As $T$ and $T'$ are $V$-cut Jaeger trees, this means that the current node at this time is $v$.
+Cf.\ Lemma \ref{l:subs_trees_cuts}, which also says that each edge in $T'\cap C^*(T,ve)$ has its emerald endpoint in the base component of $T-ve$.

 Let $V_0$ be the set of violet nodes and $E_0$ be the set of emerald nodes in the base component of $T-ve$.
-We will compute $\sum_{u\in E_0}\mathbf f(u)$ twice, using the realizations $T$ and $T'$, respectively.
+We will compute $\sum_{u\in V_0}\mathbf f(u)$ twice, using the realizations $T$ and $T'$, respectively.

-As edges of $T$ between elements of $V_0\cup E_0$ form a tree and other than those, $T$ only has one edge, $ve$, incident to an element of $E_0$, we have $\sum_{u\in E_0}\mathbf f(u)=(|V_0\cup E_0|-1)+1-|E_0|=|V_0|$.
+As edges of $T$ between elements of $V_0\cup E_0$ form a tree and other than those, $T$ only has one edge, $ve$, incident to an element of $V_0$, we have $\sum_{u\in V_0}\mathbf f(u)=(|V_0\cup E_0|-1)+1-|V_0|=|E_0|$.

 On the other hand, as $T'$ is a tree, it can have at most $|V_0\cup E_0|-1$ edges between elements of $V_0\cup E_0$.
-All other edges of $T'$ incident to $E_0$ belong to $C^*(T,ve)$ but we have already seen that there are no such edges.
-Hence this time we obtain $\sum_{u\in E_0}\mathbf f(u)\le (|V_0\cup E_0|-1)-|E_0|=|V_0|-1$, which is a contradiction. \end{proof}
+All other edges of $T'$ incident to $V_0$ belong to $C^*(T,ve)$ but we have already seen that there are no such edges.
+Hence this time we obtain $\sum_{u\in V_0}\mathbf f(u)\le (|V_0\cup E_0|-1)-|V_0|=|E_0|-1$, which is a contradiction. \end{proof}

-\begin{coroll} Under the same assumptions as in Theorem \ref{t:hypertrees_unique_repr_by_J_trees}, for each hypertree $\mathbf f\in B_E$ there is exactly one $V$-cut Jaeger tree $T$ such that $\mathbf f=\mathbf f_E(T)$.
-Similarly, hypertrees in $B_V$ have unique $E$-cut and $V$-cut Jaeger tree representatives. \end{coroll}
+\begin{coroll} Under the same assumptions as in Theorem \ref{t:hypertrees_unique_repr_by_J_trees}, for each hypertree $\mathbf f\in B_V$ there is exactly one $E$-cut Jaeger tree $T$ such that $\mathbf f=\mathbf f_V(T)$.
+Similarly, hypertrees in $B_E$ have unique $E$-cut and $V$-cut Jaeger tree representatives. \end{coroll}